 After reviewing the case, Judge Patti Saris determined that Mr. Pereira Brito and the other similarly situated plaintiffs had a valid claim.
 The government’s standards violated their constitutional rights.
 As of December 13th, 2019, the burden of proof in these types of bond hearings will now be on the federal government.
 It is the government that needs to prove that an undocumented immigrant is a danger or a flight risk—otherwise, they should be granted bond.
 This is an important win for immigrant rights in Massachusetts.

 Call Our Boston Immigration Attorney for Immediate Assistance

-At the Law Office of Joshua L. Goldstein, PC, our Massachusetts immigration law attorneys are experienced, compassionate advocates for clients.
+At the Goldstein Immigration Lawyers, our Massachusetts immigration law attorneys are experienced, compassionate advocates for clients.
 If you need legal guidance, we are here to help.
 You deserve personalized, attentive representation from a top-rated attorney.
 Call us today for a completely confidential consultation.
 With an office in Boston, we serve clients throughout the region, including Waltham, Brookline, Framingham, Newton, and Cambridge.
-Call (617) 722-0005.